Noy0908/lwm2m-water-meter/sample_description.rst

 * :kconfig:option:`CONFIG_LTE_LC_TAU_PRE_WARNING_NOTIFICATIONS` - Enables notifications before Tracking Area Update (TAU).
 Notification triggers LWM2M registration update and TAU will be sent together with the user data.
 This decreases power consumption.

 .. note::
-   The nRF9160 modem negotiates PSM and eDRX modes with the network it is trying to connect.
+   The nRF91 Series modem negotiates PSM and eDRX modes with the network it is trying to connect.
    The network can either accept the values, assign different values or reject them.

 For Thingy:91, configure the ADXL362 accelerometer sensor range by choosing one of the following options (default value is |plusminus| 2 g):